Silk Institute metro station

 Silk Institute (formerly called Anjanapura or Anjanapura Township) is the elevated southern terminal metro station on the North-South corridor of the Green Line of Namma Metro in Bengaluru, India.
 This station was opened on 21 January 2021 to the public.
-This station is named after Karnataka State Sericulture Research and Development Institute, located at Kanakapura road.
-The station was inaugurated along with five other stations, as a part of the Green Line extension.
+It was inaugurated along with five other stations, as a part of the Green Line extension.
+It is named after Karnataka State Sericulture Research and Development Institute, located at Kanakapura road.